Universally counting curves in Calabi--Yau threefolds: Local curves

-\begin{definition}[co-Borel equivariant homology] Let $X$ be an $S^1$-space with reasonable topology (say paracompact Hausdorff and locally homeomorphic to a finite CW-complex of uniformly bounded dimension).
-The co-Borel $S^1$-equivariant homology of $X$ is the inverse limit
+\begin{definition}[co-Borel equivariant homology and cohomology] Let $X$ be an $S^1$-space with reasonable topology (say Hausdorff, paracompact, and locally homeomorphic to a finite CW-complex of uniformly bounded dimension).
+The co-Borel $S^1$-equivariant homology rel infinity of $X$ is given by the inverse limit